-At Exelixis, we value being exceptional in what we do and how we lead, excelling for patients by going the extra mile to care for them and exceeding together as a business and contributor to the scientific community.
-We dedicate substantial financial resources and work tirelessly in our efforts to offer patients high-quality, safe and effective cancer treatments.
-Moreover, once our products are available, our goal is to ensure that no patient prescribed an Exelixis medicine will go without it due to lack of insurance or inability to pay.
+At Exelixis, we aim to be exceptional in what we do and how we lead, excelling for patients by going the extra mile to care for them and exceeding together as a business and contributor to the scientific community.
+We dedicate substantial financial resources and work tirelessly in our efforts to offer patients high-quality cancer treatments.
+Moreover, once our products are available, we have a firm, voluntary commitment that no patient prescribed an Exelixis medicine will go without it due to lack of insurance or inability to pay.